bartvanbenthem/k8s-credsync/README.md

 # k8s-ntenant-sync
 Synchronise credentials for all tenants with the authentication proxy and grafana configurations.
+Grafana Organizations and Datasources will be provisioned for multi tenant logging capabilities.

 ### technical choices
 * github.com/k8spin/loki-multi-tenant-proxy is used as Loki auth proxy.